mnguye95/stock-analysis/README.md

 # Stock Options Analysis!

 Hi!
-This project was inspired by the **Gamestop** Fiasco in 2019.
-Like many, I got interested in trading when the pandemic, resulting in the biggest bull market we've had in a while.
-Upon losing some money, I realized I needed more data to make smart and calculated decisions.
+This project was inspired by the **Gamestop** fiasco in 2019.
+Like many others, I began trading during the pandemic where I realized I'd need more data to make better decisions.

 ## What does this project do?

-It scrapes options data from **Barchart.com** which then is transformed, analyzed, and summarized into a end-of-day email report.
+It scrapes options data from **Barchart.com** which is then transformed, analyzed, and summarized into an end-of-day email report.

 ## How did you do it?